miguelgrinberg/react-flask-app/inbox/email_26.md

 * s=star
 * apikey=API_KEY

-If we copied this url with an real api key and put it in a Google browser, we would be able to see what the Open Movie Database (OMDb) returns.
+If we copied this url with a real api key and put it in a Google browser, we would be able to see what the Open Movie Database (OMDb) returns.

 Take a look at the [Open Movie Database (OMDb)](https://www.omdbapi.com/) documentation to see if Jeenal's request is possible.